-At the Annual Meeting, we intend to vote the proxies in the accompanying form for the election of H. Robert Heller and Robert L. Rewey to the Board of Directors.
+At the Annual Meeting, we intend to vote the proxies in the accompanying form for the election of O. Bruton Smith, Jeffrey C. Rachor and William R. Brooks to the Board of Directors.
 Messrs.
-Heller and Rewey have consented to serve, if elected, for a three year term until the 2008 annual meeting of stockholders or until his successor is elected and qualified, except as otherwise provided in our Charter and bylaws, as amended (the "Bylaws").
-Both of the nominees are presently directors of Sonic.
-Two vacancies on the board were created when Maryann Keller did not stand for re-election to the Board of Directors in 2004 and Theodore Wright resigned from the board in April 2004.
-Because the Nominating Committee of our Board of Directors has not completed its search for a qualified candidate or candidates, the Board of Directors has elected not to fill these vacancies at the Annual Meeting.
-If for any reason any nominee named above is not a candidate when the election occurs, we intend to vote proxies in the accompanying form for the election of the other nominee named above and may vote them for any substitute nominee or, in lieu thereof, our Board of Directors may reduce the number of directors in accordance with our Charter and Bylaws.
+Bruton Smith, Rachor and Brooks have consented to serve, if elected, for a one year term until the 2007 annual meeting of stockholders or until his successor is elected and qualified, except as otherwise provided in our Charter and Bylaws.
+All of the nominees are presently directors of Sonic.
+Mr. Capo is not standing for reelection as a director of Sonic.
+As a result, two seats on the Board of Directors will be vacant following the Annual Meeting.
+Because the Nominating Committee of our Board of Directors has not selected a qualified candidate or candidates, the Board of Directors has elected not to fill these vacancies at the Annual Meeting.
+If for any reason any nominee named above is not a candidate when the election occurs, we intend to vote proxies in the accompanying form for the election of the other nominees named above and may vote them for any substitute nominee or, in lieu thereof, our Board of Directors may reduce the number of directors in accordance with our Charter and Bylaws.